Icinga/icingaweb2/doc/about.md

 ## <a id="about-preferences"></a> User preferences

-Besides the global configuration (like data/authentication backends) each user has individual configuration options like the interface's language or the current timezone.
+Besides the global configuration each user has individual configuration options like the interface's language or the current timezone.
 They can be stored either in a database or in .ini files.

-See [here](preferences#preferences) for more information about user preferences and how to configure where to store them.
+See [here](preferences#preferences) for more information about a user's preferences and how to configure their storage type.

 ## <a id="about-documentation"></a> Documentation